adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 #### Q: EC2 Placement Groups types and use cases?
-1. **Cluster:** Single AZ, same rack (low latency). <br> Use Cases : applications which require low latency and high network throughput.
+1. **Cluster:** Single AZ, same rack (low latency). <br> Use Cases : applications which require low latency and high network throughput. <br>
 2. **Partition:** Isolated partitions per rack (e.g., Hadoop/Cassandra). <br>
-    Use Cases : Large distributed apps like Hadoop, Cassandra, Kafka Scenario : A company is running a large-scale web application with multiple microservices.
+    Use Cases : Large distributed apps like Hadoop, Cassandra, Kafka <br>
+    Scenario : A company is running a large-scale web application with multiple microservices.
 They need to ensure that the failure of one partition does not affect the others.
 By using a Partition placement group, they can isolate the instances of each microservice into different partitions, each on separate racks, to achieve fault tolerance and high availability. <br>
 3. **Spread:** Separate hardware per instance (critical apps). <br>
     Use Cases : Critical apps that need high availability.